 Credit example calculation: Bill with water leak $80.00 - normal bill $28.70 = $51.30 @ 50% = $25.65 credit.

 The maximum credit granted will be $100

 How Often Can a Customer Apply for a Leak Credit?

 Each account (with the exception of rental lessee accounts) is eligible to receive one adjustment during a 12-month rolling period.

 How is the Credit Applied?

-A leak credit will be applied to the water account and will be shown on the next bill.
-Payments arrangements may be made if the remaining balance is substantial.
+A leak credit will be applied to the account and will be shown on the next bill.
+Payment arrangements may be made if the remaining balance is substantial.